panche12/karinas-spotify/README.md

 Here's how I did it:

+The COUNTIF function allowed me to count the number of times the value in H2 ("Taylor Swift") appears in the column B2:B (**artistName**).
+In this case, B2:B is the range, and H2 is the criterion.
+This helped me find the count of Taylor Swift streams Karina played in the past year.

+Double clicking the
 <img width="941" alt="Screenshot 2024-04-10 at 5 17 51 PM" src="https://github.com/panche12/karinas-spotify/assets/67511947/a84a8948-c77c-4959-8817-68f26cd62f7a">

 <img width="1058" alt="Screenshot 2024-04-10 at 5 18 13 PM" src="https://github.com/panche12/karinas-spotify/assets/67511947/d68e117f-2821-4f2c-9554-2d8b9769f97a">